TriplyDB/Documentation/docs/generics/common-steps-to-install.md

 ### Check the Yarn installation

-Run the following command to check whether Yarn was installated correctly.
+Run the following command to check whether Yarn was installed correctly.

 ```sh
 yarn --version